demisto/content/Integrations/GoogleCloudCompute/GoogleCloudCompute_description.md

 Create a Service Account
-Follow the instructions [here](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#creatinganaccount) in the “Creating a Service Account” section.
+Follow the instructions [here](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#creatinganaccount) in the "Creating a Service Account" section.
 Grant Permissions
 In order for the Service Account to carry out certain Google cloud API commands, it is required that you grant the Service Account roles with the necessary permissions.
 The nex screens after creating the srvice account will be Service account permissions you will need to give you account the role of “Compute Engine -> Compute Admin”.
 Setup Integration Instance